 Many rooms have more than one focal feature.
 How do you decide which one to highlight?

 Where does your eye go first when you enter a room?
 Look for the predominant one-- it may be the largest and most dramatic element in a room.

 A fantastic view will usually trump a fireplace as the center of attention.
 If you are undecided, ask a friend where her eye is drawn when she walks into the room.

-Armoires are the perfect size to work as a bold focal feature in your home design.
-Their sheer size is enough to command attention in any room.
+An amoire is the perfect size to work as a bold focal feature in your home design.
+Their sheer mass will command attention in any room.

 Accessorize the inside of an armoire by displaying a collection of colorful dishes or other attractive accessories inside.
 Leave the doors open to show off the contents.

 Follow the advice of HGTV designer and home staging expert, Sabrina Soto, when accessorizing; "Never use anything smaller than the size of a grapefruit."

 Or, keep the doors closed and hide a TV or small office inside.

 Be sure to balance the bulk of an armoire with something of equal "weight" on the opposite side of the room.